a-a-robbins/double-dutch-website/.hours/hours.md

 > Make all fonts match across site
 > Change "Parent Portal" to "Parent Info" --- unless Attie has a legit portal
 > Make the layout better
+> Need schedule
+> Need FAQ if we want it
+> Set up announcement feed
+> Need announcements